TritonDataCenter/triton-origin-image/README.md

         NODE_PREBUILT_IMAGE=1ad363ec-3b83-11e8-8521-2f68a4a34d5d

-5. Update Jenkins (Joyent's current CI system) configuration for your component's job to get an appropriate Jenkins Agent.
-Specifically the "Label Expression" of the job configuration needs to be updated.
+5. Update Jenkinsfile to add a stage for the image you're building, taking care to specify the correct `joyCommonLabels(..)` expression for your image, adding a parameter to allow building of the individual image, and modifying the `make` command line arguments for your pipeline stage.
    See the compatibility table below.